venu0245/Linux/selinux.md

   chcon -t public_content_t selinux ls -lZ selinux
   ```
-*  remove the permissions of the file
+*  remove the permissions in the file
-* in the directory have a files to remove the permissions
+* in the directory have a files to remove the permissions for files

   ```
   restorecon -V <name_file>